Streaming Subscriber Goal Tracker

 FAQ

-Use your net subscriber change per month averaged over a recent window (commonly the last 3–6 months).
-If you have unusual spikes, consider also testing a conservative average that excludes outliers.
+Use your net subscriber change per month averaged over a recent period, commonly the last 3 to 6 months.
+If your analytics show one unusual spike, consider comparing a normal-case forecast against a second forecast that excludes that outlier.

 What if my goal is lower than my current subscribers?